 - Architectural features

 FF&E stands for furniture, fixtures & equipment.
 The designer creates a document listing FF&E requirements and an inventory for any design project when it will use existing items.

 - List of existing furnishings that will be re-used or replaced

 - Types and quantity of storage (bookcases, shelving, file cabinets, etc.)

-- Required needs (quality, ergonomic, color, or a special aesthetic)
+- Required needs (quality, ergonomics, color, or a particular aesthetic)

 Site analysis includes:

 - Project and site context: similar to the site survey, but puts the project more in context to its geographical surroundings.

 - Building systems coordination: determines whether the building’s existing systems are adequate for the planned design.
 This coordination is ongoing throughout the project and typically involves hiring specialized consultants, such as an architect, mechanical/electrical, and structural engineer.